-For each reappointment review, it is the responsibility of the Dean, after consulting with the department Chair, the Committee on Appointments, and the President, to provide the faculty member with a written evaluation of her or his teaching, scholarship, and service.
+For each reappointment review, it is the responsibility of the Dean, after consulting with the department Chair, the Committee on Appointments, and the President, to provide the faculty member with a written evaluation of their teaching, scholarship, and service.

 e.
 Role of the President.
-The President shall receive the materials on the candidate from the Dean along with the recommendations of the Committee on Appointments and the Dean and, on the basis of this and any additional information he or she may gather, make his or her decision.
+The President shall receive the materials on the candidate from the Dean along with the recommendations of the Committee on Appointments and the Dean and, on the basis of this and any additional information they may gather, make their decision.